xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 As we are trying to steal token of another process so we need to get that process id.
 So in the first few lines I just check if the user entered the process id of the target process or not.

-Then initialize some variable we are going to use them later.
+Then initialize some variable to use them later.

 ![1](/assets/img/posts/Access-Token-Part0x01/1.png)